WebexCC-SA/LAB-2310/docs/Excercise1.md

       ![Nav](./assets/2310_Excercise1_2_21.png){ width="700" }

-- Select the "Queue contact" node, and from the drop-down menu, select the queue that has your team and the agent.
+- Select the "Queue contact" node, and from the drop-down menu, select the queue that has your team and the agent i.e **WebexOne_Queue_[num]**

       ![Nav](./assets/2310_Excercise1_2_22.png){ width="700" }